 Potential customers should be able to recognize your logo and business colors at a glance.
 Make sure your brand identity aligns with what your brand stands for and authenticates what you do.

-Once you have the whole plan in order, it is time to start marketing your company.
-As much as this may seem like a ‘fun’ step, this time can also be very tense.
+Once you have the whole plan, it is time to start marketing your company.
+This may seem like a ‘fun’ step, but this time can also be agitated.
 It may be the public’s first seeing and networking with your brand.

-To gain an idea of consumer response to your offering, you may want to participate in some market research before fully launching your business marketing campaign.
+To understand consumer response to your offering, you may want to participate in market research before fully launching your business marketing campaign.

-In the world of business, aspects are always shifting!
+In the world of business, aspects are constantly shifting!
 It would certainly assist you in keeping your ear to the ground and being aware of contemporary trends, current legislation, and laws.

-This will permit you to change your business if needs be.
-The COVID-19 pandemic is a great example of this.
+This will permit you to change your business if need be.
+The COVID-19 pandemic is an excellent example of this.
 Those businesses incapable of adjusting had no option but to close.

-These days there are so many free and easily reached resources that will assist you in becoming a successful and knowledgeable entrepreneur.
-Therefore be prudent: absorb every bit of data available!
+These days, there are so many free and quickly reached resources that will assist you in becoming a successful and knowledgeable entrepreneur.
+Be prudent: absorb every bit of data available!